 And we need to fucking live man.
 While we can.

 I’m going to go back to my bucket list and scrap that term.
 As Seb said its associated with dying.
 These aren’t my dying wishes, they’re my living goals.

 I’ve written my 100 things and I would love it if some of you would do it too.
-I know a lot of you read this even if you don’t like or comment.
+I know a lot of you read this.
 WordPress dobs you in 😉

 Write a list, even if it’s just 10 things, and write it in the comments of this post.
 Let’s see if any of us can help each other tick some boxes.
 I’ll bet we can!